Average Sperm Count By Age – A Complete Guide

 Sperm Count in Older Men (60s And Above)

 As men age further, typically in their 60s and above, their sperm count and fertility may decrease even more.
-An older man may have between 1 million and 10 million sperm per millilitre of semen.
+An older man may have between 1 million and 10 million sperm per milliliter of semen.

 This decline in sperm count can be due to several factors, including changes in hormone levels, medical conditions such as diabetes or prostate issues, and lifestyle factors such as smoking and poor diet.